ruenahcmohr/OneBit/readme.md

                   caused by trying to understand this instruction set. **

-Instructions:
+Instructions

   This machine only actually has one micro instruction.

   Effectivly, for the purposes of programming the following occurs:
 -   the output is written
 -   an input is read to the F register
 -   an address is jumped to (which one depending on the F register)

-Machine Instruction:
+   Machine Instruction
       if F false: [ I, O ] [ jump ] <br>
       if F true:  [ I, O ] [ jump ]

   Order of operations: